LukaCafuka/check-whois/README.md

 # Simple Whois Domain Batch Checker
+### <br> To run the script execute `python whois-check.py [ARGUMENTS]`
 A simple python script to check domains from a file
-- The input file should be a text file, and every domain should be seperated by `\n` (Enter button)
+<br> The input file should be a text file, and every domain should be seperated by `\n` (Enter button)
-- The program will first prompt you to enter the path to the input file, that to the output, this also includes the names of the files themselves
+<br>The program has a set of arguments, some are mandatory and others are optional
+ - The script requires an input path
+ - The `-h` flag displays useful info on how to use the script
+ - Optional flags are: `-t` `-o` `-r`

 This script sometimes returns domains as avalable, when in fact they are not, will try to fix that or if you know the issue, please open pull request.